glcj/PLC4XS7Examples/README.md

 If you are not a programmer, you can document or promote the use of this tool.

+To run the sample programs, the version hosted at https://github.com/glcj/plc4x (s7alarm branch) is required.
+This version is expected to become part of version 0.6.1 (LTS) of the PLC4X master branch in the near future.

+What is the added value?

+1. The event handling of the S7300 & S7400 PLCs.
+While these devices have been with us for a couple of decades now, there is little benefit to be gained from their notification and event systems.
+Siemens' own applications take full advantage and are effective, such as Braumat Classic and PCS7.

+2. Optimize the request of items from the controller through the cyclical subscriptions, which allows an efficient use of the resources of the controllers especially for embedded equipment.

+3. Support for native data types, such as S5TIME.

+others,

+Many of these features are available on the S7-1500 in its own version of the protocol.
+Unfortunately this is not open, allowing only PUT / GET functions.
+Event handling is proprietary, which is a shame.

+The examples indicated below each represent the most basic possible handling of the features to be exploited, to facilitate the introduction to the use of the PLC4X libraries.

+I hope you find it useful,

 File | Description
 ------------ | -------------
-PLCReadWriteTime | Example for Read and Write time type for S7300 & S7400
+PLCEventSubscription | Example of subscription to PLC events (USR, SYS, MODE, ALM_8, ALM_S).
+PLCItemSubscription | Example of cyclical subscription from the PLC.
 PLCJira1799 | Example to demonstrate data support according to PLC4X Jira-179
+PLCReadField | Reading example for simple and complex types.
+PLCReadWriteTimes | Example for Read and Write time type for S7300 & S7400
+PLCSslDiagnostic | Example of reading the partial diagnostic list of the PLC.
 PLCWriteField | Writing example for simple and complex types.
-PLCReadField | Reading example for simple and complex types.

 *Possible SSL Partial Lists:*

 The interpretation of the information is done in the _S7Helper.java_ class.